Maurice FitzGerald, 18th Knight of Kerry: Early life

 Blackburne writes of Sir Maurice at the time of Tennyson's visit that: "[No one] will hardly have forgotten the old Knight of Kerry, the owner of the Island, his dignified presence and his redolence of Grattan and John Philpot Curran and Castlereagh and the Irish Parliament in which he sat for many years" (Blackburne qtd. in H. Tennyson, 1898, p.
 1:292fn).

 Career

-Sir Maurice FitzGerald represented Kerry in the Irish House of Commons from 1795 until the Act of Union in 1801.
+Sir Maurice FitzGerald represented County Kerry in the Irish House of Commons from 1795 until the Act of Union in 1801.
 He sat also for Tralee in 1800.
 Travelling in Belgium during the Waterloo Campaign of 1815, he brought news of the impending Battle of Waterloo from Ghent to London.
 He was appointed joint Civil Lord of the Admiralty from 1834 to 1835.

 Personal life

 On 5 November 1801, FitzGerald married Maria la Touche, the daughter of the Right Hon.
 David la Touche of Marlay in Dublin.
 Maria's brother was Peter La Touche (1775–1830), a Member of Parliament in 1802–1806.
 Together, they had 10 children: